 Almost all the streets in the Plan Area are owned and maintained by the City of Takoma Park.
-Carroll Avenue (MD195), along the southeastern edge of the Plan Area, and Philadelphia Avenue (MD410), along the southwestern edge, is owned and maintained by the Maryland Department of Transportation State Highway Administration and Division Street and a portion of Greenwood Avenue are owned and maintained by the County.
+Carroll Avenue (MD 195), along the southeastern edge of the Plan Area, and Philadelphia Avenue (MD 410), along the southwestern edge, are owned and maintained by the Maryland Department of Transportation State Highway Administration, and Division Street and a portion of Greenwood Avenue are owned and maintained by the County.
 Sligo Creek Parkway is also owned and operated by Montgomery County.